 Hello!
-I'm excited to be teaching AP Biology, Biotechnology, and Anatomy & Physiology this year, as well as continuing to coach girls and boys on the Jones-Payton swim teams.
+I'm excited to be teaching AP Biology and Anatomy & Physiology this year, as well as continuing to coach the Jones-Payton swim team.
 I previously taught and coached at Kenwood Academy.
 Prior to teaching, I attended the University of Chicago and graduated with a BA in Biological Sciences with a specialization in Neuroscience, as well as an MAT in secondary education through UChicago's Urban Teacher Education Program (fun fact: I was classmates with Mr. Srivastava and Ms. Heiberger).
 While in college, I was part of UChicago's swim team, specializing in the 100 and 200 yard backstroke and butterfly.
 In my free time, I enjoy swimming, running, biking (I usually do the Chicago triathlon), practicing yoga, watching football and baseball, and just enjoying the outdoors.
 I'm originally from New Jersey, so Let's go Mets and J-E-T-S JETS!
 JETS!
 JETS!

 I am a National Board Certified Teacher, having received a Bachelor of Arts in Biology from the University of Chicago.
 After first getting involved in public education as a parent volunteer, I went on to earn a Master of Arts in Teaching from National Louis University.
 I started with CPS at Reilly Elementary School, on Chicago's northwest side, where I developed and implemented a hands-on/minds-on science curriculum for middle school students.
 During this time, I began many long standing collaborations in curriculum development with educational groups, such as the University of Chicago's Yerkes Observatory, the Depaul Nasa Center and Hands On Universe.
 After ten years at Reilly, I left to become part of the original faculty group at Payton.
 I have continued my involvement with educational groups while at Payton adding additional collaborations such as UIC-Fermilab's Quarknet group, Beyond the Solar System project from the Harvard-Smithsonian Center for Astrophysics, Chicago Public Schools/University of Chicago Internet Project and the NASA/IPAC Teacher Archive Research Program at the Jet Propulsion Lab in Pasadena, California.
 Besides working with scientists and educators to develop cutting edge curriculum, these projects give my students access to authentic scientific research.
 I have also created and implement the Astronomy @ Payton outreach program which provides an astronomy field trip experience at Payton for Chicago's elementary school students.
 In 2016 I was awarded the Thomas J Brennan Award by the Astronomical Society of the Pacific for demonstrating excellence in the teaching of astronomy at the high school level in North America.